ome/bioformats/docs/sphinx/formats/ionpath-mibi.rst

 We currently have:

-a few IonPath MIBI datasets
+* a few sample datasets
+* a specification document

 We would like to have:

+* more sample datasets

 **Ratings**

 Pixels: |Very good|

-Metadata: |Good|
+Metadata: |Very good|

 Openness: |Very good|